Grammar Info

 Details

-Register Standard
+Standard

-When using だろう (the conjugated auxiliary verb) is grouped with (the question particle), it presents the statement before it as something that the speaker is unsure about.
-In this way, it sounds similar to ‘I wonder if (A)’ in English.
+When だろう (the conjugated auxiliary verb) is grouped with (the question particle), it presents the statement before it as something that the speaker is unsure about.
+In this way, it sounds similar to 'I wonder if (A)' in English.

 To use this construction, the statement before だろうか must be nominalized (turned into a noun-phrase).
-This is done through the use of , or なの (in the case of な-Adjectives and nouns.
+This is done through the use of , or なの (in the case of な-Adjectives and nouns).

 Despite the grammatical rule relating to nominalization using (or なの), this part of the phrase is often omitted.